 Mr. Hughes has extensive experience as counsel in international arbitrations around the globe and under all major arbitration rules.
-As arbitrator, he has been appointed as the sole, chair or co-arbitrator in arbitrations under rules of the International Chamber of Commerce (ICC), the Singapore International Arbitration Centre (SIAC), the Hong Kong International Arbitration Centre (HKIAC), the China International Economic and Trade Arbitration Center (CIETAC), the Australian Centre for International Commercial Arbitration (ACICA) and the Korean Commercial Arbitration Board (KCAB).
+As arbitrator, he has been appointed as the sole, chair or co-arbitrator in arbitrations under rules of the ICC, SIAC, HKIAC, UNCITRAL, CIETAC, ACICA and KCAB.
+He also accepts appointments as a neutral mediator to assist parties with the amicable resolution of their disputes.

 Mr. Hughes is a Fellow of the Chartered Institute of Arbitrators, the Singapore Institute of Arbitrators, the Hong Kong Institute of Arbitrators and the Australian Centre for International Commercial Arbitration.
 He also serves as co-chair of the Korea Chapter of the Chartered Institute of Arbitrators, Director of the Korean Council for International Arbitration and Executive Committee Member of the Seoul International Dispute Resolution Center.